Rusanov expedition: Background

-Rusanov, born in Oryol in 1875, had attended university in Kiev but his early academic career was interrupted by his arrest for Marxist political activity.
-While in prison he developed an interest in polar exploration after reading about Fridtjof Nansen’s voyages; he was then sent into internal exile in Siberia before emigrating to France to complete a doctorate in geology at the Sorbonne.
+Rusanov, born in Oryol in 1875, had attended university in Kyiv, but his early academic career was interrupted by his arrest for Marxist political activity.
+While in prison, he developed an interest in polar exploration after reading about Fridtjof Nansen's voyages; he was then sent into internal exile in Siberia before emigrating to France to complete a doctorate in geology at the Sorbonne.

-Returning to Russia in 1907, he overcame the suspicions of the government to take part in a series of successful expeditions to Novaya Zemlya.
+Returning to Russia in 1907, he overcame government suspicions to take part in a series of successful expeditions to Novaya Zemlya.
 These gave him considerable experience of Arctic travel, often under challenging conditions.
-In addition to his important contributions to scientific knowledge of Novaya Zemlya’s geology, Rusanov was inspired by the beauty of what he described as the "wild and magnificent" Arctic landscape.
+In addition to his important contributions to scientific knowledge of Novaya Zemlya's geology, Rusanov was inspired by the beauty of what he described as the "wild and magnificent" Arctic landscape.

-From 1909 Rusanov developed a particular interest in the possibility of a northern sea route from the Atlantic to the Ob and Yenisey rivers, and on to the Pacific.
+From 1909, Rusanov developed a particular interest in the possibility of a northern sea route from the Atlantic to the Ob and Yenisey rivers, and on to the Pacific.
 Based on observations and sea temperature measurements made during voyages around Novaya Zemlya's coast in 1910 and 1911, he proposed that the North Atlantic Drift might result in comparatively ice-free conditions to the north of the archipelago.
-By 1911 he had published several articles outlining the possibility of a regular shipping route along the Siberian coast, using icebreaking freighters and up to date meteorological information, stressing the importance this could have to Russian economic development through cheap transport of Siberian grain, lumber and minerals.
+By 1911, he had published several articles outlining the possibility of a regular shipping route along the Siberian coast, using icebreaking freighters and up-to-date meteorological information, and stressing the importance this could have for Russian economic development through the cheap transport of Siberian grain, lumber, and minerals.
 His ideas in many ways anticipated the later development of the Northern Sea Route under the Soviet Union.